nZEDb/nZEDb/docs/Ubuntu 13.10 INSTALL GUIDE.md

       # Mediainfo

-          Note: Ubuntu 14.04 comes with a recent version of MediaInfo : sudo apt-get install mediainfo
+          Note: Ubuntu 14.04 comes with a recent version of MediaInfo (0.7.67 as of this writing) : sudo apt-get install mediainfo

           Note: On older versions of Ubuntu, you can manually install it, download the deb files from here :